If at home this is the right weekend to prepare the Christmas tree, in many Ligurian villages the nativity scenes are lit, living and not.

 Being present for the first lighting, in the Cinque Terre village is really exciting, both for those who see it for the first time and for the many people who work hard throughout the year to create the beautiful figures in recycled material that draw the nativity on the hill!

 But another Nativity scene has now been animating the Christmas in La Spezia for three years, certainly destined to become a beloved tradition: in the village of Vezzano Ligure.

-The village of Vezzano Ligure is one of the oldest in the Val di Magra, built on a hill which overlooks the view of the Magra and Vara rivers and their valleys.
+The village of Vezzano Ligure is one of the oldest in the Lunigiana, built on a hill that overlooks the view of the Magra and Vara rivers and their valleys.
 A fundamental crossroads at all times for controlling the trade routes between the Gulf of La Spezia and the hinterland, Vezzano Ligure is full of magnificent historical and artistic treasures that are truly important throughout the territory, such as the Ospitale di San Nicola and Palazzo Giustiniani in Lower Vezzano.

 But even the most distracted passer-by who has no way of visiting the small town, perhaps locked in a car that crosses the valley below, cannot but be struck by the glance offered by the characteristic village silhouetted against the panorama of the Apennines and dominating the whole valley from the top of its hill, with the pentagonal tower to make an unmistakable reference even from far away.

 The “Nativity under the Tower” that tells the town